waffl3ss/NameSpi/README.md

-# NameSpi - v1.5
+# NameSpi - v1.6

 ### Please make sure to read the README before using NameSpi.

 This tool is designed to create a list of employees for the company of your choice.
 It pulls from your choices of LinkedIn, USStaff, Hunter.io, and Phonebook.cz.
-Also has the ability to pull and mangle a list of 250k statistically likely names.
+Also can pull and mangle a list of 250k statistically likely names.
-- The LinkedIn functionality pulls employees from the company LinkedIn page based on your connections.
+- The LinkedIn functionality pulls employees from the company LinkedIn page based on your LinkedIn account's connections.
 The more connections you have the better.
-- The Hunter.io functionality pulls employees names based on your subscription level.
+- The Hunter.io functionality pulls employee names based on your subscription level.
 The Free version only allows 10.
-This will also identify the email format if you plan on mangeling names for password guessing.
+This will also identify the email format if you plan on mangling names for password guessing.
 - The USStaff functionality pulls employee names from https://bearsofficialsstore.com/ (Thanks to #bigb0sss for this one)
 - The phonebook functionality pulls emails from Phonebook.cz using your Developer API key.
 This is limited to 10 requests a day on the free version.
-- The statistically likely functionality pulls 250k statiscially like names.
+- The statistically likely functionality pulls 250k statistically like names.
 (CAUTION: Long List) (Thanks to #AchocolatechipPancake for this one)
-- The script also cleans up the names, removes duplicates, removes accents, changes capitalization for uniformity, and can mangle to the output you want (10 options built in).
+- The script also cleans up the names, removes duplicates, removes accents, changes capitalization for uniformity, and can mangle to the output you want (10 options built-in).

-**NEW!** NameSpi can take a YAML file as input!
-I recommend against putting your LinkedIn password in a YAML file, therefore if you leave that blank, the script will ask for it after its ran.
+- YAML files are supported.
+I recommend against putting your LinkedIn password in a YAML file, therefore if you leave that blank, the script will ask for it after it's run.

-**NEW!** NameSpi now has a debug mode to help with troubleshooting errors.
+- There is a DEBUG mode to help with troubleshooting issues.

+<ins>**NEW!**</ins> NameSpi now has the function to attempt a bypass with the LinkedIn Security Captcha.
+This is set by the '-lir' option and is at a default of 10 attempts.
+I generally noticed after about 30 attempts you're lost for about an hour.

+<ins>**NEW!**</ins> RED output has been replaced with YELLOW output for readability purposes.

+<ins>**NEW!**</ins> Another measure has been implemented to ensure the output is all lowercase, limiting the number of times a duplicate might appear.

 ------------------------------------------------------------------------------------

 ### Notes:
 - LinkedIn module needs to be ran from an IP address that has previously logged into the account you are using, otherwise LinkedIn will send a security code, and this script does not support that.
-- LinkedIn module can have rate limiting, and a security check (CAPTCHA) can be implemented.
-If that happens, running the module again can get the desired results.
+- LinkedIn module can have rate limiting, I implemented a loop to 'bypass' the captcha (-lir) but there can still be issues.
 - LinkedIn module can pull the CompanyID based on the CompanyName provided.
 It will supply a list of potential ID's to select from.
 - You do not need to supply EVERY option in the command itself.
-If you supply any of the collection methods (-li, -hio -uss -pb) and nothing else, the script will ask for the information it requires to complete the function.
+If you supply any collection methods (-li, -hio -uss -pb) and nothing else, the script will ask for the information required to complete the function.
 This is also mentioned below in the **Scraping Options** header.

 ------------------------------------------------------------------------------------
 # Usage